AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/maximum-number-of-cookies-would-be-exceeded-error.md

 ---
-title: 'Maximum number of cookies would be exceeded error in Adobe Commerce'
+title: Maximum number of cookies would be exceeded error in Adobe Commerce
 description: Learn how to resolve the Adobe Commerce issue where an error occurs stating maximum number of cookies would be exceeded.
 feature: Deploy, Support, Upgrade, Tools and External Services
 role: Admin, Developer
+exl-id: 5c42ea7a-f023-4d34-8417-bb470efc3b84
 ---
 # *Maximum number of cookies would be exceeded* error in Adobe Commerce